ZexinChen/AlphaTracker/Manual/Colab.md

 ## Step 1:

-Find your folder/folders of data that contain the training images and the JSON annotated files.
+Locate your folder/folders of data that contain the training images and the JSON annotated files.

-Open your Google Drive, and upload the folder/folders, and the videos you want to label, into the Drive under the main `My Drive` folder.
-Ensure that your Drive has ample storage after uploading the files!!
+Open your Google Drive, and upload the folder/folders, and the videos you want to label, onto the Drive under the main `My Drive` folder.
+Make sure that your Drive has ample storage after uploading the files!!

 <br>

 ## Step 2:

 Open the `AlphaTrackerCOLAB.ipynb`, which can be found at this [link here](https://colab.research.google.com/drive/1MVyZE73jzOI7bILU9vQttOpU3abK4daa?usp=sharing).
-You have now opened your Python session

 <br>

 ## Step 3:

-Click `Runtime` and then `Change runtime type`...from the dropdown menu, select `GPU`.
+Click `Runtime` and then click `Change runtime type` from the dropdown menu, select `GPU`.

 <p align = 'center'>
     <img src = '../Manual/media/runtime_pic.png' widht = 250 height = 250>